zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 ## **Step 3:** Using Database APIs to load richer data files

-In this step, we will use some of the additional options of the DBMS_CLOUD APIs to load in some files with differently structured data.
+In this step, we will use some of the additional features of the DBMS_CLOUD APIs to load in some files with differently structured data.

-1. Using the top left menu, navigate to **Development** > **SQL** to open SQL Developer Web
+1. Using the top left menu, navigate to **Development** > **SQL** to open a SQL Worksheet.

 2. Copy and paste the following script into the Worksheet.
 This script will create an external table **ext_custsales**, linking to the multiple parquet files in the **custsales** folder in Object Store.